St-Marys-Coding-Club/Python-Modules/README.rst

     $ git clone https://github.com/St-Marys-Coding-Club/Python-Modules

-or if that don't know what that is, you can: `Download the zip <https://github.com/St-Marys-Coding-Club/Python-Modules/archive/refs/heads/main.zip>`_
+or if you don't know what that is, you can: `Download the zip <https://github.com/St-Marys-Coding-Club/Python-Modules/archive/refs/heads/main.zip>`_

 Table of Contents